Last Updated: March 20, 2019

-If you choose to use our referral service to tell a friend about an article in our blog, we will ask you for your friend’s name and email address.
-We will automatically send your friend a one-time email inviting him or her to visit the blog post.
+If you choose to use our referral service to tell a friend about our Site, we will ask you for your friend’s name and email address.
+We will automatically send your friend a one-time email inviting him or her to visit our Site.
 Druva stores this information and is only used for the sole purpose of sending this one-time email and tracking the success of our referral program.

-We display personal testimonials of satisfied customers on our Site in addition to other endorsements.
-With your consent we may post your testimonial along with your name.
-If you wish to update or delete your testimonial, you can contact us at firstname.lastname@example.org.
+We display personal testimonials of satisfied Customers on our Site and other endorsements.
+With your consent, we may post your testimonial along with your name.
+If you wish to update or delete your testimonial, please email firstname.lastname@example.org.

-Our Site offers publicly accessible blogs or community forums.
-You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your personal information from our blog or community forum, contact us at email@example.com.
+Our Site offers publicly-accessible blogs or community forums.
+These blogs and forums are created for general informational purposes only and do not constitute legal advice or a solicitation to provide legal services.
+Although we attempt to post complete, accurate, and up-to-date information, we assume no responsibility for its completeness, accuracy, or timeliness.
+You should be aware that any information you provide in these blogs or forums may be read, collected, and used by others who access them.
+To request removal of your personal information from our blogs or community forums, please email email@example.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 Social Media Widgets